 QuickSmith,

 creation of Nathan Iyer, has been around for a long time.
-It is without a doubt one of the
+It is without a doubt

-version of QuickSmith
+released a Web-based version of

-on a GitHub server, which means it works on any platform with a browser - desktop or mobile
+on a GitHub server, which means it works on any platform with a browser - desktop

-(some features are not accessible on mobile).
-Access is free, and you can save and reload
+or mobile (some features are not accessible on mobile).
+Access is free, and you

-your design files rather than losing your work once you leave the website.
-Being online also
+can save and reload your design files rather than losing your work once you leave

-means that the latest version is always available.
-The screenshot to the right illustrates
+the website.
+Being online also means that the latest version is always available.

-where to place series and parallel components, and where to access the sweep parameter settings.
+and where to access the sweep parameter settings.
+Be sure to scan through the FAQ

-Be sure to scan through the FAQ page for tips like setting the component up/down button value
+page for tips like setting the component up/down button value adjustments and turning

-adjustments and turning features on and off.
+features on and off.

 Per the QuickSmith website --

 QuickSmith is a Smith Chart based linear circuit simulation program.
-Some of the features
+Some of the

-drop method.
+loaded using drag drop method.

 Open and Save functions for schematic files